-Gift-giving is at the base of most societies in the world and has had a fundamental role throughout history.
-However making a good gift still feels like hitting a jackpot.
-Why is it so hard to make good gifts?
+Gift-giving is at the base of most societies in the world and has had a fundamental role throughout human history.
+However even today making a good gift still feels like hitting a jackpot.
+Why is it so hard?

 THE GIFT MATRIX

 In this gift matrix I attempted to exemplify the main dynamics behind gift-giving.
 The vertical axis represents how personal the gift is, while the horizontal axis indicates how surprising and unexpected the gift is for the recipient.

 From this matrix originate 4 main zones.
 Let’s see them in detail.

 “Although in our ultra-consumeristic society we are already submerged by tons of products we don’t need, most gifts are made in the danger zone, being ultimately thrown away and ending up in landfills.”

 On the lower right we have the danger zone, which results from the combination of an impersonal gift that wishes to be surprising, in other words a Bad gift.
 Often times, when we rush to make surprising presents at the last minute, without a proper understanding of the needs and taste of the recipient we end up in this zone which will leave both with a mixed feeling of disappointment, embarrassment and despair.

 The first reaction we have when trying to avoid the danger zone is to play it safe.
 Welcome to the Safe Zone.
 Gifts in this zone are impersonal and expected, typically gift cards or cash.
 Their generic nature makes them easy to accept and useful, and allow recipients to then proceed buying what they wish.